USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

   hard-coded into the rules.
 - **`threads:`, `resources:`, and `log:`** — each rule states what it needs and where its messages go.

-The mindset worth carrying forward is this: instead of writing commands in the order they must run, you write one rule per output, each declaring the inputs it needs and the command that produces it, and then ask Snakemake for the final files you want.
+The mindset to carry forward is this: instead of writing commands in the order they must run, you write one rule per output, each declaring the inputs it needs and the command that produces it, and then ask Snakemake for the final files you want.
 Snakemake works out the rest: which rules to run, in what order, and which to skip because their outputs are already up to date.